 Must meet either 1 (adults) or 2 (adolescents):

-For adults aged 18 years or older, presence of severe obesity that has persisted for at least the last 2 years (24 months), documented in contemporaneous clinical records, defined as any of the following:
+For adults aged 18 years or older, presence of persistent severe obesity, documented in contemporaneous clinical records, defined as any of the following:

 BMI greater than 35 in conjunction with any of the following severe co-morbidities: